jnand/cortland-guide/pages/hardware.md

 Tamper evident
 --------------

 The easiest method for tamper proofing a macbook pro is to paint over one or two of the case screws on the underside of the laptop using a coarse flake glitter nail polish.
-After the polish is dried take a close up squared photograph of the area, preferably with a ruler in view for size reference.
-Then use you PGP key to sign the images and store them on dropbox or elsewhere for later auditing.
+After the polish is dried, take a squared close up photograph of the area, preferably with a ruler in view for size reference.
+Then use your PGP key to sign the images and store them on dropbox or elsewhere for later auditing.

 ![tamper](images/tamper-polish.jpg)